AI Use Cases/Financial Services

 What is the timeframe to deploy AI regulatory compliance auditing?

-Typical deployment takes 10-14 weeks from contract signature to production go-live.
+Plan for a working system inside the first 100 days.
 Phase 1 (weeks 1-3) involves data mapping and integration with your FIS, Temenos, or nCino core, Salesforce instance, and Bloomberg feeds.
 Phase 2 (weeks 4-8) includes model training on your historical compliance cases and examination findings, plus UAT with your compliance team.
 Phase 3 (weeks 9-14) is production rollout and hyperparameter tuning.
-Most Financial Services clients see measurable results - 20-30% reduction in manual alert review hours and improved origination velocity - within 60 days of go-live as the model learns your institution's risk profile.
+A rollout like this is scoped to show measurable results - 20-30% reduction in manual alert review hours and improved origination velocity - within 60 days of go-live as the model learns your institution's risk profile.

 What are the key benefits of using AI for regulatory compliance auditing in Financial Services?